MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-web-app-v1.md

 **`resourceGroupName`** - **Resource group**<br>
 `string`.
 Required when `deployToSlotOrASE = true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The Resource group name is required when the deployment target is either a deployment slot or an App Service Environment.<br />Enter or Select the Azure Resource group that contains the Azure App Service specified above.
+The Resource group name is required when the deployment target is either a deployment slot or an App Service Environment.<br />Enter or select the Azure Resource group that contains the Azure App Service specified above.
 <!-- :::editable-content-end::: -->
 <br>